naina-goel/risk-model/README.md

 Optionally, you can just go ahead and export the full simulation as a CSV for further analysis or reporting.

-## 💡 Inspired by QuontX
+## 💡 Inspired by next-generation approaches to systemic modeling

-QuontX envisions technology that transcends traditional AI by deeply understanding and simulating the complex interactions in our world—social, economic, and behavioral.
+The goal is to transcend static AI predictions by developing models that reflect the dynamic, interdependent nature of our world—socially, economically, and behaviorally.

 This project is a first step toward building such a living model of reality, where we can test assumptions, forecast futures, and make smarter, systemic decisions.